kubecost/docs/using-kubecost/navigating-the-kubecost-ui/collections.md

 The Collections page will list all existing collections with a chart displaying cost over time and total cost.
 You can begin editing a collection by selecting it.
 You can also adjust your Collections display by adjusting the window of time, aggregating by item or kind, or filtering.

-Selecting the three vertical dots in the top right of the collection tile will provide you with additional options:
+Selecting the three horizontal dots in the top right of the collection tile will provide you with additional options:

 * *Delete*
 * *Export as CSV*